ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 ## Things that can go wrong with Heketi CLI

 ### Error: Unable to get topology information: Unknown user
-TBD - This is caused by not having a --user argument or HEKETI_CLI_USER set.
+This is caused by not having a --user argument or HEKETI_CLI_USER set.

 ### Error: Unable to get topology information: signature is invalid